Orchestras and ensembles

 Academy Orchestra

-The Academy Orchestra is a new orchestra of the Mozarteum University, founded in fall 2022, which is a beacon for the orchestra sector.
+The Academy Orchestra is a new orchestra of Mozarteum University that was founded in autumn 2022 and is a beacon for the orchestra sector.
 Its foundation was made possible by generous donations from Jovanka & Hans Porsche and Honorary Senator Sylvia Madsack.
 The world's most renowned music universities engage academy orchestras as partner ensembles for students in the solo field.
 Outstanding piano, string and wind students who have won prizes at international competitions around the world now have an orchestra to work with at university.
+The academy orchestra is made up of 25 students who qualify for the individual positions in a selection process.
+The members form a permanent instrumental ensemble for one year at a time, which works and performs with the best performers at the university under the direction of experienced and renowned conductors.
+Conducting students are also invited to work with the orchestra individual concert projects.
+The orchestra also performs oratorio and opera under the direction of Jörn Andresen.
+In addition, the academy orchestra is a regular guest at the Salzburg Mozart Week under the direction of Ion Marin.
+The artistic direction of the Academy Orchestra is in the hands of Alexander Drčar.

-Wind Philharmonic Orchestra Mozarteum
+Philharmonic Wind Band Mozarteum

 Artistic Director: Andreas Martin Hofmeir